simitii/An-Experimental-Social-Media-Project/Readme.md

 We used NodeJS and React Native to develop this project.

 Features we implemented:
--User Profile
+- User Profile
--Follow/Unfollow
+- Follow/Unfollow
--Add Friend
+- Add Friend
--Share a post
+- Share a post
--Share a comment under a post
+- Share a comment under a post
--Real Messaging
+- Real Messaging
--Photo/File sharing
+- Photo/File sharing
--Search user/post ...
+- Search user/post
-...
+- ...

 The main idea of the project: This project was planned as a Social Media platform where users can create challenges, join other challenges and share things about it.
 Main objective was to create place for people with same purpose so that they can contribute to each others progress.